 Technical Assistance Panels Impact Research

 The Boston/New England District Council established its TAP program nearly 20 years ago.
 Over the years, we have conducted over forty TAPs and have assisted communities throughout New England with challenging land use issues.
-As a means to better understand the impact of the program, ULI Boston/New England will be researching the long and short-term economic development and real estate implications of the TAP recommendations.
+As a means to better understand the impact of the program, ULI Boston/New England commissioned research to study the long and short-term economic development and real estate implications of the TAP recommendations.
+The resulting report, “Reimagining Communities” can be found here.

 To learn more, or apply to the ULI Boston/New England TAP program, click here to view the application.

 Pathways to Inclusion

 The Pathways to Inclusion Initiative is a partnership between the ULI Boston/New England District Council, the Builders of Color Coalition, African American Real Estate Professionals (AAREP) New England and is designed to broaden ULI membership and expand the professional networks of minority developers and land use professionals in New England.

 The Pathways to Inclusion program provides individuals of color a scholarship to the Fall Meeting in addition to a one-year ULI membership.
 This is a value of more than $3,600.